Make It Stop

 Step 4:

 Stand up.
 Do not decide what to do next.
 Just stand.
 Let your body orient to vertical for thirty seconds.
+Then pick one object near you and move it to where it belongs.
+One object.
+That is enough.
+Your system registers the completion.
+That registration is what matters.

-IF YOU ARE FLOODED
+IF YOU ARE OVERWHELMED

 The Physiological Brake

+When you are overwhelmed, start with your body.
 You are going to use a breathing pattern that acts directly on your heart rate.

 Step 1: